News

 Let's go back to the illustration itself.

 Concerning the pencil phase, I refined it more than necessary, but it's because I wanted to make a beautiful illustration and it was my pleasure.
-That said, I still used some tricks to make the work easier.

 Basically, I drew the different elements of the illustration separately and then scanned and assembled them by computer.
 This allowed me to draw them carefully without getting bogged down in their interaction and optimize the final composition.